arimger/Unity-Editor-Toolbox/README.md

 ## Reorderable List

 Custom implementation of standard ReorderableList(UnityEditorInternal).
-Useable as an attribute in inspector fields or a single object in custom editors.
+Usable as an attribute in inspector fields or a single object in custom editors.

 > Editor Toolbox/Editor/Internal/ReorderableList.cs